deemel/art-portfolio/README.md

 # art-portfolio
-Collection of some artwork I have created
+Collection of some artwork I have created.